lgcharpe/Masters/README.md

 The Tensorflow_tutorial folder contains some tutorials done in TensorFlow from the TensorFlow (www.tensorflow.org) website.

+The readings folder contains some of the readings used in this thesis.

 The code folder contains dummy code to test data loading.

 The hfunc folder contains helper functions to be used by the notebooks.